 and secretly buried them nearby to prevent the Japanese

 from locating them.
 His body was recovered by the US Army during 1948, and transported to the United States for final burial.

-During 1949, McGuire was buried at Arlington National Cemetery at section 11, grave 426 C H / SH.
-During 2007, David Mason erected a memorial and plaque at the crash site of McGuire's aircraft on Negros.
+In 1949, McGuire was buried at Arlington National Cemetery at section 11, grave 426 C H / SH.

 During 1948, Fort Dix Army Air Force Base was renamed McGuire

-Air Force Base in honor of Thomas B. McGuire.
+Air Force Base (McGuire AFB) in honor of Thomas B. McGuire.
 Today known as Joint Base McGuire-Dix-Lakehurst.
-F-5G Lightning 44-53015 is painted in the markings of McGurire's P-38L "Pudgy V" is displayed at the Major Thomas B. McGuire, Jr. Memorial near the main gate.
+Near the main gate is the Major Thomas B. McGuire, Jr. Memorial and displayed nearby is F-5G Lightning 44-53015 is painted in the markings of P-38L "Pudgy V" 42-66817 assigned to Thomas McGurire.

-Artifacts recovered from McGuire's crash site by David Mason in 2000 were donated to the Clark
+Artifacts recovered from McGuire's crash site by David Mason in 2000 were donated to Clark

 Air Force Journal "Death of a Great Flyer"

 "Air Ace's Body Is Found" June 16, 1949 - Major T. B. McGuire of Ridgewood Killed in Philippine Fighting

 WASHINGTON, The Air Force announced today that it had recovered the body of Major Thomas B. McGuire of Ridgewood, New Jersey, who had thirty-eight Japanese planes to his credit when he was shot down in the Philippines over four years ago.